ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 [Taxon Term](https://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_TERM) contains metadata regarding taxon names and a system for organizing such data.
 Every term may be arranged hierarchically within a classification, and hierarchical terms may optionally be ranked.
 Terms are further divided as:

 -   "Local data" are curated from within Arctos and may be edited.
-A [controlled vocabulary](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_TERM) is required for "local" data.
+(Tools may be controlled by Source.)
+A [controlled vocabulary](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_TERM) is available, but not required, for "local" data.
 -   “Webservice data” are drawn from various sources via GlobalNames.org and is used primarily for locating specimens.
 The specific sources vary with the taxon a user is searching for.
 These webservices are frequently cloned to create a classification for a new taxon name in a local source.

 ______________